Substance abuse counselor jobs in Idaho Falls, ID - 82 jobs

 Skill and Ability to:

-* Operate power tools and equipment;
+* Operate hand tools, power tools, and light to heavy equipment;

 * Communicate effectively in the English language at a level necessary for efficient job performance;